 - Continue roasting the chicken, turning occasionally to ensure the chicken roasts evenly, until the breast reaches an internal temperature of 165F and the legs reach 175F, about 25-30 minutes more.
 Remove from oven, place chicken on a cutting board with a groove to catch the juices and let rest while you cook the noodles.

-- Spoon off the rest of the fat, place the pan oven rmedium heat and add the chicken stock.
+- Spoon off 4 Tbsp chicken fat and reserve to cook the noodles.
+Spoon off the rest of the fat (discard), place the pan over medium heat and add the chicken stock.
 Scrape up the little bits in the bottom of the pan and stir to get them to dissolve.
 Lower heat to as low as your stove will go.

 - Soak the rice noodles in hot tap water.
 They will need to soak for about an hour to soften properly.